arboeckh/quadcopter-design/README.md

 # quadcopter-design
-This repo contains the matalb work related to the quadcopter flight controller project
+This repo contains the matalb work related to the quadcopter flight controller project (in progress).

 ### Modelling and Control System Design
 A non-linear quadcopter model was developped, and linearised about the hover position for linear control system design.
 The non-linear system is then used to validate the control system.